-Dr Ronika Power is a Senior Lecturer in Bioarchaeology at Macquarie University and an Honorary Fellow of the McDonald Institute for Archaeological Research at the University of Cambridge, UK, and an elected Fellow of the Society of Antiquaries London.
+Ronika Power is an Associate Professor of Bioarchaeology at Macquarie University, an Honorary Fellow of the McDonald Institute for Archaeological Research at the University of Cambridge, UK, and an elected Fellow of the Society of Antiquaries London.

 She has worked with human skeletal and mummified remains from various geographically and temporally diverse populations: from Holocene hunter-gatherers of Kenya; to megalithic temple builders of Neolithic Malta; multi-period cemeteries across Egypt; the Garamantes of the pre-Islamic Libyan Saraha; Amarna Period Egyptian colonies in Nubia; Late Anglo-Saxon English child, infant and foetal burials; settlement interments in Medieval Benin; and post-14th Century palace burials from the Maldives, to name a few.